 5. Marin Cilic

 In case you thought that Goran Ivanisevic was a one-off in the Croatian tennis world, along came another champion.
-And a current Davis Cup champion at that!
-Marin Cilic is the latest impressive polished article from the Croatian tennis scene, Cilic has won an impressive 18 ATP titles, including one Grand Slam – the 2014 US Open.
+And a Davis Cup champion at that!
+Cilic has won an impressive 18 ATP titles, including one Grand Slam – the 2014 US Open.

 6. Sandra Perkovic

 Can a sport be so dominated by a single individual?
-Sandra Perkovic simply is female discuss throwing.
-Still only 28, Perkovic has an impressive 2 Olympic, 2 World Championship and 5 European Championship Gold Medals in her trophy cabinet.
+Sandra Perkovic simply is female discus throwing.
+By 28, Perkovic achieved an impressive 2 Olympic, 2 World Championship, and 5 European Championship Gold Medals in her trophy cabinet.